anisayari/createurstech.fr/README.md

  - For Youtube: a minimum of 1,000 subscribers
  - For Twitch: a minimum of 1,000 followers

 To add a creator, you need to make a Pull Request.
-Your Pull Request has to modify ONLY the file : `_data/creators-short.json` and add ALL the followings fields at the current time for the creator you are submitting a proposal for.
+Your Pull Request has to modify ONLY the file: `_data/creators-short.json` and add ALL the followings fields at the current time for the creator you are submitting a proposal for.

 ```
 {